StarRocks/starrocks/docs/loading/StreamLoad.md

 This section uses curl as an example to describe how to load the data of a CSV or JSON file from your local file system into StarRocks.
 For detailed syntax and parameter descriptions, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).

-Note that in StarRocks some literals are used as reserved keywords by the SQL language.
-Do not directly use these keywords in SQL statements.
-If you want to use such a keyword in an SQL statement, enclose it in a pair of backticks (`).
-See [Parameter configuration](../sql-reference/sql-statements/keywords.md).

 #### Load CSV data

 ##### Data examples